 7. The fee will be calculated at the same time as other fees and charges and will be included on fee invoices.

 8. All students who submit a request to defer the SSAF via SA-HELP (see Rule 10.) will receive a Commonwealth Assistance Notice in line with legislative requirements within 28 days of the Incurral Date.

-10. Domestic students, in Commonwealth-supported programs and Research Training Scheme programs, can elect to pay part of the full semester fee upfront to the University or to apply for a Commonwealth loan (SA-HELP) for the remainder or full value of the fee – i.e. to defer their liability.
-Students seeking to defer part or all of their semester fee are required to apply for a SA-HELP loan prior to the Incurral Date in each semester.
+10. If you are a Domestic student, in a Commonwealth-supported programs or Research Training Scheme program, you can elect to pay part of the full Student Services & Amenities Fees (SSAF) upfront to the University, or apply for a Commonwealth loan (SA-HELP) for the remainder or full value of the fee – i.e. to defer your liability.
+If you choose to defer part or all of your fee, you are required to apply for a SA-HELP loan prior to the Incurral Date.

-11. Eligible students who have elected to defer their SSAF are still eligible to pay part or all of the liability up to the Incurral Date (31 March or 31 August).
-After the Incurral Date has passed students can no longer make a SSAF payment to the University for that Semester and must arrange payment to the Australian Taxation Office (ATO) directly.
+11. If you have elected to defer your SSAF you are still eligible to pay part or all of the liability up to the Incurral Date.
+After the Incurral Date has passed you can no longer make a SSAF payment to the University for that Semester or Term and must arrange payment to the Australian Taxation Office (ATO) directly.

-12. Students who successfully apply for withdrawal from their enrolment without financial penalty after the SSAF Incurral Date (31 March or 31 August) will not have their SSAF refunded or remitted.
+12. If you successfully apply for fee remission after the SSAF Incurral Date, you cannot have your SSAF refunded or remitted.